Ocean cruising in Grenada

-If you’re looking to spice up your life, then Grenada is the place for you.
+If you’re looking to spice up your life, then a cruise to Grenada is the place for you.
 The intoxicating aromas of nutmeg, cinnamon and cloves fill the air wherever you go and remind you of the destination that’s like no other.
+Things to do in Grenada?
 Take your pick of 45 sun-kissed beaches to lounge on, or hit the jungle-covered mountain range for more rugged adventures.
 Stroll through the 125-year-old Sendall Tunnel to reach the Carenage waterfront promenade.
 You can even grab a seat at an open-air cafe and admire the steep streets lined with colonial buildings and colourful 18th-century warehouses.
 And holding true to its nickname of Spice Island, you’ll find several spice plantations and estates here too to explore.

 When booking a cruise, Grenada may well be just the place you're looking for.
 As Caribbean cruise stops go, gentle-paced Grenada gets just about everything right.
 Its historic capital, St George's, a jumble of red-roofed buildings rising up above a natural harbour, is a strong contender for the region's prettiest port.
 A gorgeous beach, Grand Anse, lies a short bus, taxi or water taxi ride away from St George's.
 The island's mountainous and rainforest-covered interior is easily accessible, with waterfalls to discover and manageable trails to hike.
 And while Grenada doesn't really have any must-see sights, it does have some absorbing attractions related to its produce – of nutmeg, cocoa and rum.
 A further USP is an intriguing underwater sculpture park.
-For Caribbean itineraries, most of the major cruise lines stop off in Grenada, including Norwegian Cruise Line, P&O Cruises, Princess Cruises, Oceania and Royal Caribbean.
+For Caribbean itineraries, most of the major cruises that stop in Grenada include Norwegian Cruise Line, P&O Cruises, Princess Cruises, Oceania and Royal Caribbean.

 Grand Anse beach

 Fringed by sea grapes, almond trees, and coconut palms, Grand Anse is Grenada's most famous beach.
-Cruise ship visitors flock to this three-kilometre arc of golden sand and gentle surf.
+Grenada cruise visitors flock to this three-kilometre arc of golden sand and gentle surf.
 Water hues range from clear turquoise in the shallows to deep cobalt blue, and the calm waters are perfect for swimming.
-If you feel like indulging in a little shopping, midway along the beach is the Grande Anse Craft and Spice Market, another popular stop for cruise ship visitors.
+If you feel like indulging in a little shopping, midway along the beach is the Grande Anse Craft and Spice Market, another popular stop for cruise ship visitors on a Grenada cruise.

 Often called one of the prettiest port towns in the Caribbean, St George's curves along a horseshoe-shaped harbour backed by volcanic hills.
 This colourful capital of Grenada is popular with boaters, who dock in the busy harbour of Carenage.
 Brick and stone buildings with red-tiled roofs line the streets, where locals sell spices and crafts.
 Two of the main historical attractions in the city are Fort George, built by the French in the early 18th century, and Fort Frederick.
 Both offer beautiful views over the town and sea.
 Housed in a 1704 French barracks and former prison, the Grenada National Museum displays a hodgepodge of historical items, including Carib and Arawak artefacts and exhibits on the sugar and whaling industries.
 Right nearby, the House of Chocolate is a must-visit for cocoa fans, with exhibits on the local cocoa industry and decadent sweet treats.